Personal Injury Glossary with Definitions

 Settlement

-A settlement is the ending of a claim for damages with the use of an agreement.
-It often involves the offer and acceptance of a certain dollar amount in exchange for a release of claims and giving up the right to sue.
-A case can settle before, during or after litigation.
+A settlement ends a claim for damages by an agreement between parties.
+It often involves an offer and acceptance of a specific dollar amount in exchange for a release of claims and giving up the right to sue.
+A case can be settled before, during, or after litigation.

 Timing is important.
-The time deadline within which a lawsuit must be filed or the right to file the lawsuit will be lost is called the statute of limitations.
-There are different SOL’s for different torts.
+The time deadline within which a lawsuit must be filed or the claim settled is called the statute of limitations.
+If you miss the statute of limitations, the right to file the lawsuit will be lost.
+There are different SOLs for different torts.
 The SOL for negligence in Washington State is generally 3 years.
-For intentional injury it is 1 or 2 years.
-For UIM claim the SOL is by contract and sometimes as long as 6 years, but it can be shorter.
-Know what claims and time deadlines you are dealing with and don’t miss a deadline.
-Consult a lawyer and don’t wait.
+For intentional injury, it is 1 or 2 years.
+For the UIM claim, the SOL is by contract and sometimes as long as 6 years, but it can be shorter.
+For an on-the-job L&I injury, the statute of limitations is one year.
+Know what claims and time deadlines you are dealing with, and don’t miss a deadline.
+Consult with lawyers, and don’t wait.

 Subrogation

 The right of an insurance company to recover money they have paid is called subrogation.
-For example, if your accident related medical bills are paid by your health insurance and you later recover money from the tortfeasor’s insurance company, then your health insurer probably has a contractual right to subrogate, and thus get their money back from out of your recovery.
+For example, if your health insurance pays your accident-related medical bills and you later recover money from the tortfeasor’s insurance company, then your health insurer probably has a contractual right to subrogate and thus get their money back from out of your recovery.
 You probably don’t owe them all the money they have paid.
 They probably should have their subrogation demand reduced because of the work you or your attorney did to collect this money for them.

 Tort